rhyven/ericlight.com/content/Food/dhal.md

 * 6 cloves of garlic, chopped
 * 1.5 Tbsp of ginger, I just used the crushed stuff
 * 1 large onion, diced.
-Use different types of onion if you're feeling ✧･ﾟ: *✧･ﾟ:* faaancy *:･ﾟ✧*:･ﾟ✧
+Use different types of onion if you're feeling ✧･ﾟ: *✧･ﾟ:* _faaancy_ *:･ﾟ✧*:･ﾟ✧
 * 2 green chilies.
 Dump the seeds and chop them up.
-* If you don't have chilies, drop in 1.5 Tbsp of Salsa Picante instead
+* If you don't have chilies, drop in 2 Tbsp of Salsa Picante instead, for that capsicum-type flavour.

-Take the above, and put them in a small bowl.
+Prep the above, and put them all into a small bowl.

 ### Step Four (get your heat on)

 At this point, turn the frypan on to medium heat.
 Let the cumin and cinnamon sizzle in the oil for about a minute, until the scent starts to pop.

-Just before it starts to smoke, throw in the contents of your small bowl from Step Three and give it a stir-around.
+Just before it starts to smoke, throw in the contents of your small bowl from Step Three, give it a stir, and crank the heat up to eleven.

 ### Step Five (getting serious now)